artem-zinnatullin/java-uncheck-exceptions/README.md

 Note:

 >`uncheck-exceptions-integration-test` might be red in IDE until you run `ci/build.sh` because it links to jar that needs to be generated first.
->PRs to wire it properly via Gradle are very welcome!
+>PRs to wire it properly via Gradle is very welcome!